 Soon, his bigger dream started to take shape – he wanted to create something new and in 1997 he co-founded Deccan Aviation.
 Nothing big, it was a charter helicopter service that gave him the idea to start his own airlines – but not just any airline, one that could take ordinary masses to the air – a tough one, it needed to price-friendly and it wasn’t easy.
 In 2003, Gopinath his dream came through in the shape of Air Deccan, a low cost airline which later in 2007, partnered withKingfisher Airlines.
 After many awards he received for his airlines and as an entrepreneur, Gopinath went into politics.

-The Plot Udaan aka Soorarai Pottru
+The plot of Udaan aka Soorarai Pottru

 The plot of the film shows Maara, a humble young man who lives in a small village of warm people.
 As an Indian Airforce captain he often dreams of launching his own airline service for the common man.
 But his path to that dream is filled with roadblocks, evil men, opportunistic people and banks and investors that reject him over and over again.
 Suriya plays the defeated but determined entrepreneur role beautifully and brings in a certain je ne said quo – his emotions run deep, his poise and his singular goal show us his strength.
 He finds the love of his life but that path too is a tough one – his village believes in him but the investors and opponents have made his life even more difficult.
 At one point in the trailers, we see Suriya saying “The sky does’t belong to you” – powerful and it stays with you.
 Suriya has a way of getting under your skin and so is Paresh Rawal as the villain, this is his first Tamil debut.